David Pinkston’s favorite quote is:

-David was part of the legal team that assisted a major developer with the purchase of the Geneva Steel property in Utah County in a hotly contested bankruptcy case.
-In addition to bankruptcy-related matters, His practice also centers on contract disputes, as well as complex commercial litigation matters in both federal and state court.
+David was part of the legal team that assisted a major developer successfully purchase the Geneva Steel property in Utah County in a hotly- contested bankruptcy case.
+In addition to bankruptcy-related matters, he also assists clients with contract disputes, as well as complex commercial litigation matters in both federal and state court.

-In addition, and as a part of dealing with creditor’s rights issues, David also represents sureties, contractors, and owners in a variety of construction-related matters, as well as bankruptcy issues.
+In addition, and as an offspring of addressing creditor’s rights issues, David also represents sureties, contractors, and owners in a variety of construction-related matters, as well as bankruptcy issues.

 - J.D., Brigham Young University, J. Reuben Clark School of Law, cum laude, 1993